 Eye tracking is an innovative area of technology that is rapidly gaining traction.
 By analyzing people’s eye and head movements, we can uncover insights regarding participant behavior and mindset during a wide variety of situations.

-These are just a few examples of how researchers are using eye tracking to gain a greater understanding of human behavior: / Some situations where eye tracking is used, and examples of insights include:
+These are just a few examples of how researchers are using eye tracking to gain a greater understanding of human behavior:

 – Increasing the understanding of ocular disease and improve its treatment.

 – Identifying various neurological conditions, such as autism spectrum disorder and Alzheimer’s disease.

 – Training tomorrow’s pilots in aviation and aerospace by helping them correct their scanning techniques for future flights.